Trump officials back firm in fight over California offshore oil drilling after huge spill

 So far, Sable is undeterred.

-The California Attorney General’s office sued Sable this month, saying it illegally discharged waste into waterways, and disregarded state law requiring permits before work along the pipeline route that crosses sensitive wildlife habitat.
+The Central Coast Regional Water Quality Control Board, represented by the California attorney general's office, sued Sable this month, saying it illegally discharged waste into waterways, and disregarded state law requiring permits before work along the pipeline route that crosses sensitive wildlife habitat.

 “Sable placed profits over environmental protection in its rush to get oil on the market,” the agency said in its lawsuit.

-Note: This story has been updated updated to make clear that the Central Coast Regional Water Quality Control Board, represented by the California attorney general’s office, sued Sable.